IMERSS Biodiversity Visualisations Mini-Portal

-IMERSS, the Institute for Multidisciplinary Ecological Research in the Salish Sea, is building a federated collection of datasets on biodiversity for localities in the area, together with matching configurations of our web-based visualisation software.
-This mini-portal collects links to the data and these visualisations as hosted in GitHub pages and elsewhere.
-As well as showcasing the datasets themselves, this collection also highlights the flexibility of the visualisation framework and its ease of adaptation to map-based or non map-based data, with the ability to weave content from artists, designers and local communities into the presentation.
+The Institute for Multidisciplinary Ecological Research in the Salish Sea (IMERSS) is building a federated collection of datasets on biodiversity for localities in the area, together with matching configurations of our web-based visualisation software.
+This portal collects links to the data and these visualisations as hosted in GitHub pages and elsewhere.
+Taken as a whole, this collection highlights the flexibility of the visualisation framework and its ease of adaptation to map-based or non map-based data, with the ability to weave content from artists, designers, developers and local communities into the presentation.

 Visualisations using core biodiversity framework

-Despite their diversity, all of the visualisations in this section use a common codebase, presenting either checklists or catalogues of biodiversity observations in various forms: Different kinds of hierarchical text-based summaries, a circular "starburst" visualisation optionally together with map-based plots of observations and controls for filtering based on datasets.
+Despite their diversity, all of the visualisations in this section use a common codebase, presenting either checklists or catalogues of biodiversity observations in various forms, including hierarchical text-based summaries, circular "starburst" visualisations, optional maps and controls for filtering based on datasets.
 All data underlying and code implementing these visualisations is hosted in the IMERSS Bioinformatics Working Group repository on GitHub.

 Galiano Life List